 Ponder without Limit (Bottomless)

 This is not really about tea drinks per se, but life reflections that are pondered over a nice tall glass of iced tea served bottomless.
-In another sense, yes, it can be a blog on tea drinks anytime I wish to make it so.
+Yet, in another sense, yes, it can be a blog on tea drinks anytime I wish to make it so.
 Sometimes, I do love tea.

 My late dad and mom kept diaries they’d been filling in daily for years.
 If websites and blogs were around during dad’s time, he’d have enjoined creating blogs.
 In his day, what he wrote got published only in newspapers and magazines nationwide.
 I can just imagine how he’d feel publishing his articles worldwide, and that at will and all for free.
 I’m going to make up for all the opportunities he missed online.
 And I’ll sip to that.

 Quiet reflections make you see deeper into life and notice things which have been there but which you have been grossly ignoring.
 That quiet moment of looking inside you alone can open your eyes to the unseen.
-And what is unseen is real and permanent.
+And what is unseen is real and permanent, like the world I create in my heart when I ponder on things over a glass of cold, bottomless tea.